 Future of London’s full-day conference on 21 June brought together our cross-sector network to share practical approaches to overcoming these barriers, with keynotes, senior panels and breakout sessions contributing fresh ideas.

 The conference was part of our year-long project, Overcoming London’s Barriers.
-A summary of the conference with session and speaker highlights will be available in July; for now, here’s a preview based on closing comments provided by OnLondon’s Dave Hill – download the full report and access presentation slides below.
+Here’s a preview based on closing comments provided by OnLondon’s Dave Hill – download the full report and access presentation slides below.

 Dave first touched on the morning keynote from Lynne Miles, Associate Director at Arup.
 As London’s neighbourhoods change, physical and administrative barriers need to come down – and must not be replaced by new barriers, especially social divisions.

 While barriers and impacts caused by major infrastructure are a pressing issue, one of the day’s recurring themes was how to tackle softer, more individualised barriers – particularly for Londoners who don’t feel welcome in a place.
 Contemporary planning is built on the mantra that mixed and balanced communities are best, but what’s the right way to truly achieve this mix and help all people feel like they belong?

 Recalling Tony Travers’ afternoon keynote, Dave noted the layers of government at play and the challenge of balancing power between them; the huge range of opinions and desires within London’s communities add another layer of complexity.
 Reconciling myriad ambitions for the city’s growth is no small task.